Infant Baptism – 7 Years and Younger

 How do I prepare for my child’s baptism?

-STEP 1 – REGISTER: Call Lauren Sanders at (541) 760-8191 to enroll in preparation and to schedule the Baptism.
+STEP 1 – REGISTER: Call Lynette Martin at (541)-757-1988 x 304 to enroll in preparation and to schedule the Baptism.
 Please contact us two months in advance to the estimated date of baptism.

 STEP 2 – DO THE BAPTISMAL PREP (REQUIRED FOR PARENTS).
 This prep has three stages:

-- Attend the Baptismal class led by Steven Salazar.
+C. Attend the Baptismal class led by Steven Salazar.
 Study guides will be used as a foundation for this conversation.
 This takes place once a month on Sunday from 10:30 am till 11:45 am.
-STEP A and B must be completed before you attend the class.
+Steps A and B must be completed before you attend the class.

 This class will be valid for 3 years.